"Life and death are not so separate. Life and death are just like two wings of a bird, simultaneously happening" - OSHO

 My journey is not only professional but profoundly personal.
 From confronting my own mortality since a young age, I have cultivated a grounded, compassionate presence that supports others navigating beginnings, endings and the spaces in between.

-Whether you are preparing for or processing birth or death, supporting a loved one or navigating a major life transition.
-I am here to offer calm care & grounded guidance to support your physical, emotional, practical and spiritual needs.
+Whether you are preparing for or processing birth or death, or navigating a major life transition ~ I am here to offer calm, grounded guidance to support your physical, emotional, practical and spiritual needs.

 In-person Death Doula Training, Zenith Virago, VIC, 2025